taikoxyz/taiko-mono/packages/docs-site/src/content/docs/guides/bridge-tokens.md

 ---
 title: Bridge tokens
-description: This guide will help you use the bridge to send tokens between Holesky and Taiko.
+description: This guide will help you use the bridge to send tokens between Holesky and Hekla.
 ---

 :::note
 Please be aware, bridging back to L1 will take around 24 hours!
 See [network configuration](/network-reference/network-configuration) for the currently configured cooldown period.
 :::

-This guide will help you use the bridge to send tokens between Holesky and Taiko.
+This guide will help you use the bridge to send tokens between Holesky and Hekla.

 ## Prerequisites

-- A wallet with some testnet ETH on Holesky or Taiko.
+- A wallet with some testnet ETH on Holesky or Hekla.

 ## Bridge tokens